- Achieving Sustainable Site Design through Low Impact Development Practices

 - Planning and Conducting Integrated Design (ID) Charrettes

 Engage the Integrated Design Process

 The design of buildings requires the integration of many kinds of information into an elegant, useful, and durable whole.
 An integrated design process includes the active and continuing participation of users and community members, code officials, building technologists, contractors, cost consultants, civil engineers, mechanical and electrical engineers, structural engineers, specifications specialists, and consultants from many specialized fields.
-The best buildings result from continual, organized collaboration among all players.
+The best buildings result from continual, organized collaboration among all players throughout the building's life cycle.
 (See the Design Disciplines branch of the WBDG to learn more about the role of design disciplines in the whole building process.)

 The integrated design process enables project team members to work together from the project outset to develop solutions that have multiple benefits.

 This summary describes the standard operation of the integrated project team.
 To assure the best result, all parties must adhere to the following principles:

 - clear and continuous communication

 - active collaboration among all team members throughout all phases of the project

 Planning and programming for the project can be led by many players, but generally the client first identifies the need for building on the basis of quantifiable requirements for space and budgetary capacity to meet them.
 This earliest phase often includes a needs assessment: It can describe existing space use, estimate realistic spatial and technical requirements, and arrive at a program around which a design process can be started.
 For significant projects, a construction manager and an architect should be engaged to conduct the needs assessment; it may also be appropriate for this team to produce a master plan that places individual design activities in context and sequence of delivery.
 (See also WBDG Commissioning, Project Management, Programming, and Planning and Conducting Integrated Design (ID) Charrettes.)
 Regardless of a project's scope, research and programming is a crucial first step in developing a successful design.